logzilla/extras/winagent/README.md

 This configures the path and name of the file to which log messages will be saved.
 If a path and directory are specified that specific combination will be used for the log file, otherwise, the log file will be saved in the directory with the SyslogAgent.exe file.

-### Batch Interval

-This setting is deprecated, leave it at the default value of 1000.

 ### File Watcher (tail)